packem/packem/README.md

 Most of the common plugins are not included with a single installation of Packem and will require you to install them manually.
 Some of these common plugins include:

-- [dev-plugin](https://packem.github.io/docs/common-plugins.html#packemdev-plugin) - An abstraction of the Packem's development toolkit i.e. the development server, watcher and other development utilities.
-This means, in essence, Packem doesn't include development tools by default.
+- [dev-plugin](https://packem.github.io/docs/common-plugins.html#packemdev-plugin) - An abstraction of Packem's development toolkit i.e. the development server, watcher and other development utilities.
+This means, in essence, Packem doesn't enforce development tools by default.
-- [file-plugin](https://packem.github.io/docs/common-plugins.html#packemfile-plugin) - Loads common structural and text-based file formats to their appropriate equivalents in JavaScript like _txt_ to string & _YAML_ to a JSON object.
+- [file-plugin](https://packem.github.io/docs/common-plugins.html#packemfile-plugin) - Loads common structural and text-based file formats to their appropriate equivalents in JavaScript like plain text files to strings & _YAML_ files to their respective JSON object representations.
 - [minify-plugin](https://packem.github.io/docs/common-plugins.html#packemminify-plugin) - Uses [terserjs](https://github.com/terser-js/terser) to crunch and optimize your JavaScript into tiny obfuscated files and write it to the output path.
 - [style-plugin](https://packem.github.io/docs/common-plugins.html#packemstyle-plugin) - Responsible for bundling SASS/SCSS, LESS & PostCSS to plain CSS which is then injected into the webpage at runtime.
 - [image-plugin](https://packem.github.io/docs/common-plugins.html#packemimage-plugin) - Processes a PNG, JPG/JPEG, GIF, WebP or SVG file, compresses it with a few options like `quality`, `compressionRatio` and `dithering` to create efficiently optimized images that still retain fidelity.
-- [bundle-stats-plugin](https://packem.github.io/docs/common-plugins.html#packembundle-stats-plugin) - Checks if your bundles exceed a certain custom constraint/limit and issues tabular diagnostics with details like bundle size vs the pre-defined limit.
+- [bundle-stats-plugin](https://packem.github.io/docs/common-plugins.html#packembundle-stats-plugin) - Checks if your bundles exceed a certain customizable constraint/limit and issues tabular diagnostics with details like bundle size vs the pre-defined limit.
 - [markdown-plugin](https://packem.github.io/docs/common-plugins.html#packemmarkdown-plugin) - Transforms a Markdown file into escaped HTML and then returns the result into the bundling pipeline.
 - [coffeescript-plugin](https://packem.github.io/docs/common-plugins.html#packemcoffeescript-plugin) - Compiles CoffeeScript to JavaScript then appends it to the mainstream bundle.